 Landscape Character Unit 11: Slope Hill 'Foothills' Coherence The coordination of landform and vegetation patterns in places (associated with gully plantings), contributes a degree of landscape coherence.
 Elsewhere the discordant vegetation and landform patterning means that there is a limited perception of landscape coherence.
-Naturalness A variable sense of naturalness, largely dependent on how well buildings are integrated into the landscape.
+Naturalness A variable sense of naturalness, largely dependent on the legibility of the underlying landform and how well buildings are integrated into the landscape.
 The large number of consented but unbuilt platforms suggest that a perception of naturalness could reduce appreciably in time.
-Sense of Place Generally, the area reads as a mixed rural and rural residential landscape.
-The elevated portions of the area read as a rural residential landscape 'at, or very near, its limit'.
+Sense of Place Generally, the unit reads as a mixed rural and rural residential landscape.
+The elevated portions of the area read as a rural residential landscape 'at, or very near, its limit' in terms of its capability to absorb further development.
 The lower-lying stream valley area to the east remains largely undeveloped, and functions as somewhat of a 'foil' for the more intensive rural residential landscape associated with the surrounding elevated slopes.
 Potential landscape issues and constraints associated with additional development DoC ownership of part of low lying stream valley to the east.
 Drainage in places (e.g. low-lying stream valley to east).
 Potential visibility of development throughout western hillslopes in particular.
 Importance of the western slopes as a contrasting and highly attractive backdrop to the intensive patterning throughout the Hawthorne Triangle, particularly in views from within the triangle.
 Importance of existing open views to Slope Hill.
-Proximity of popular walkway/cycleway route.
+Proximity to the Queenstown Trail.
 Environment Court history suggest that the capacity has been fully exploited in most parts of the LCU.
 Potential landscape opportunities and benefits associated with additional development Riparian restoration potential.
-Large-scaled lots suggest potential for subdivision.
-Improved landscape legibility via gully and steep slope planting.
-Environmental characteristics and visual amenity values to be maintained and enhanced Landform pattern.
+Retirement of grazing on steep slopes and native restoration Large-scaled lots suggest potential for subdivision.
+Improved landscape legibility and coherence via gully and steep slope native restoration planting.
+Localised hollows, benches and terraces along with mature exotic vegetation provide opportunities to absorb further development in places.
+Potential for the integration of walkways/cycleways.
+Environmental characteristics and visual amenity values to be maintained and enhanced Landform pattern and mature vegetation features.
 Careful integration of buildings with landform and planting.
+Throughout the more elevated western flanks, future built development should be sited to exploit the containment provided by existing localised benches, terraces or hollows and the screening influence of mature vegetation features.
+Throughout the low lying flat to gently sloping land along the western edge of the unit, future build development should be positioned to optimise the screening and filtering effect of mature roadside vegetation features.
 Set back of buildings from ridgeline crests to north and east of unit.
-Retention of existing open views to Slope Hill.
-Capability to absorb additional development Low
+Retention of existing open views to Slope Hill ONF.